 In the case of naming or renaming public spaces, guidelines from the National Historical Commission of the Philippines provide that it can be done through a presidential proclamation or a legislation from Congress.

 As the naming of NAIA is provided by law, only an act of Congress can change the airport’s name or revert it to its former name.
-The president cannot veto that particular law, nor can his proclamation overturn a congressional act, Panao said.
+The president cannot veto that particular law, nor can his proclamation overturn a congressional act, Panao added.